KatherineMichel/portfolio/doc/djangocon-us-2024-recap.md

 On Tuesday night, I attended the speaker/organizer dinner at [Greer Street Garden](https://geerstreetgarden.com/about).

-It was a chance to relax, enjoy some North Carolina food and good conversation.
+It was a chance to relax, enjoy some good food and conversation.

 Sitting next to Simon Willison, co-creator of Django, I couldn't resist getting a photo!